LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Binance-Testnet-Jobs.md

 ## Retrieve a `int256[]` of random numbers

-This **on-demand** job initiates an oracle request for an array of verifiable random numbers within the specified range, and returns the resulting array of 256-bit signed integers (**int256[]**) to your smart contract.
+This **on-demand** job initiates an oracle request for an array of verifiable random numbers within the specified range using our [Verifiable Random Numbers (VRN) service](/knowledgebase/Verifiable-Random-Numbers-Guide), and returns the resulting array of 256-bit signed integers (**int256[]**) to your smart contract.

 **TIP**: Need to retrieve a single random number instead?
 Check out our [**uint256**](?dataType=Uint256#retrieve-a-random-uint256-number-vrn) or [**int256**](?dataType=Int256#retrieve-a-random-uint256-number-vrn) jobs instead.